UtBotsAtHome-UTFPR/utbots_vision/yolov8_ros/README.md

 export ROBOFLOW_API_KEY=<your_api_key>
 ```

-Then you can run **(if you run in a different directory than ./yolov8_ros, it might not work)**:
+**OBS**: if you run in a different directory than ./yolov8_ros, it might not work

+Then you can run:
 ```bash
 python3 utils/yolo_train.py --train-config config/training_params.yaml --data-config config/datasets_config/robocup2025.yaml --pretrained-repo UTBotsAtHomeUTFPR/object_pretrained --pretrained--filename objects_pretrained.pt # Example on RoboCup2025 dataset with our pretrained model on all competition objects
 ```

-To train on standard YOLO weights (if our pretrained is not good, but it will result in a longer training)>
+To train on standard YOLO weights (do it if our pretrained is not good, for example, but it will result in a longer training)>
 ```bash
 python3 utils/yolo_train.py --train-config config/training_params.yaml --data-config config/datasets_config/robocup2025.yaml --use_yolo_weights # Example on RoboCup2025 dataset with standard pretrained model
 ```